 Personalise your discussion guide

 • If your psoriasis isn’t getting better, speak up.
-If you’re not seeing any improvement in your condition, or you’re not completely satisfied, this is the time to talk about it.
+If you’re not seeing any improvement in your condition, or you’re not completely satisfied, let your dermatologist know.

-• Write down questions ahead of time.
-Bring a list with you, so you won’t forget your concerns when you get there.
+• Write down your questions ahead of time, so you can address your concerns during your appointment.

-• Keep track of your symptoms.
-It will help you remember and help your doctor understand.
-Be as specific in your details as you can.
+• Keep track of your symptoms and be as specific in your details as you can.

 What are your treatment goals?
-Be clear with your dermatologist about your expectations.
+Be clear with your dermatologist about your expectations and let them know what a psoriasis-free feeling really means to you.

-Physical treatment goals: drag the items below to rank in order of priority.
-Click on view button to remove a goal from your list if it isn’t a priority.
+1. Physical treatment goals – drag the items below to rank in order of priority.
+Click on the 👁 button to remove a goal from your list if it isn’t a priority.

 I want to reduce the number and size of my plaques